 Department language requirements may vary from specialty to specialty, so you must consult with the faculty who serve or are likely to serve on your preliminary exam committee in determining which language or languages are appropriate.

-An important part of your educational experience in the Ph.D. program takes place outside of the classroom in lectures, job talks, and working groups sponsored by the English department and other departments and programs in your areas of scholarly interest.
-Participation in such activities serves more than a supple mental role in your education as a scholar, member of a scholarly community and member of a broader profession.
+An important part of your educational experience takes place outside of the classroom through lectures, job talks, and working groups sponsored by the English department and other programs in your areas of scholarly interest.
+Participation in such activities serves an integral role in your education as a scholar and member of the broader academic community.
 We expect you to take full advantage of these informal opportunities.

 Passing the preliminary exam qualifies you to move on to writing your dissertation.
 Preparing for the exam should help you to become familiar with a range of literatures in your field and with the ways in which those literatures are composed, adjudicated, and modified in the critical fields that delineate them.
 We understand "field" dynamically and interrogatively, as a process of assembling a body of texts and determining what questions to ask of them.
 Thus you should, as part of your qualifying exams, expect to play an active role in defining the fields in which you will be tested.
 The preliminary exam also offers you a formal opportunity to think and converse about your chosen subject matter in a way that should prepare you for the hiring process, where you will have to talk with potential colleagues in adjacent fields, and for your future career as a college or university teacher, where you will be expected to work up new areas to serve curricular needs.

 Toward the end of your second year, you should form a preliminary exam committee consisting of at least four faculty, including three from your research field, of which at least two must be from the English department.
-(Occasionally requests are granted to appoint persons not on the full-time graduate faculty–especially members of the graduate faculties of the University of North Carolina and North Carolina State.)
+The majority of the committee members must be from Duke.
+(Occasionally requests are granted to appoint persons not on the full-time graduate faculty – especially members of the graduate faculties of the University of North Carolina and North Carolina State.)
 The DGS is responsible for recommending your committee to the Associate Dean of the Graduate School, who approves and appoints the committee.
 This must all be done at least two months before the intended date for your exams.
 Normally, the same committee will administer both the prelim and the Ph.D. exams.
 But this same procedure must be followed in making any changes in your committee after the original committee has been appointed.

 Forming a Committee